What Is The Cost?

 Capital Punishment is a far more expensive system than one whose maximum penalty is life without the possibility of parole.

 There has never been a complete cost/benefit analysis of the death penalty in South Carolina (which is strange, because the state consistently elects leaders who claim to care about balancing the budget.
-One estimate by SCNow.com suggests that the death penalty could be costing South Carolina as much as $415,000 per person per year on death row (somewhere in the neighborhood of almost 17 million dollars total each year).
+One estimate by SCNow.com in 2015 suggested that a single death penalty trial cost $1.1 million more than a life-without-parole case, and a death penalty trial cost $415,000 more than a non-capital homicide trial.
 Taxpayers (especially those in small counties) bare an extraordinary fiscal burden for a handful of individuals, many of whom become exonerated because of flawed court proceedings.

 What we know from other states is the death penalty diverts resources from genuine crime control measures.
 Spending money on the death penalty system means: